Highlights From Paris Haute Couture Fashion Week

 Highs and lows

 Giambattista Valli doesn’t do in betweens.
 Case in point being today’s couture show shoes – vertiginous platforms or ballerina flats.
 No ifs, no buts, no kittens.
-However, since those Mary Jane pumps had the highest soles we’ve seen since Saint Laurent’s Tribute sandal, a complete lack thereof for the bus, ahem, stretch limo, home is probably no bad thing.
+However, since those Mary Jane pumps had the highest soles we’ve seen since Saint Laurent’s Tribute sandal (the heels were a whopping 18cm), a complete lack thereof for the bus, ahem, stretch limo, home is probably no bad thing.
 They were enough to strike fear into the heart of seasoned heel wearer, guest of honor Mariah Carey.
+The lily of the valley crystal embroidery was very pretty though.

 Dior’s Dreamscape

 Following the couture show earlier today, Christian Dior hosted the mother of all parties to launch its Couturier Du Rêve retrospective at Paris’s Les Arts Décoratifs Museum.
-The largest fashion exhibition ever hosted at the museum, it marks the house’s 70th anniversary and features more than 300 haute couture gowns.
+The largest fashion exhibition ever hosted at the museum, it marks the house’s 70th anniversary and features more than 300 haute couture gowns – many of which are displayed in a sprawling space that’s a dead ringer for Versailles’ Hall of Mirrors.
 Outside, a string quintet serenaded guests on the lawns and there were even topiary renderings of those emblematic dresses.

 Paying Court to Viti